aalto-speech/equal-data-matched-encoder-experiments/README.md

 # Principled Comparisons for End-to-End Speech Recognition: Attention vs Hybrid at the 1000-hour Scale

-This repository lists the experiment implementations for the Matched Encoder and Equal Data comparisons of HMM/DNN and Attention-based ASR systems.
+This repository lists the experiment implementations for the Matched Encoder and Equal Data comparisons of HMM/DNN and Attention-based ASR systems, and provides a full pairwise analysis PDF (the article includes the interesting parts of the table)

-Additionally, a repository has the analysis Python Notebook.
+## Pairwise analysis table

+See the file full-pairwise-analysis.pdf in this repository.

 ## Librispeech